foxbunny/create-ribcage-app/README.md

 Volo will take care of installing all dependencies, so you can skip that part in the next section.

+When asked about `jquery.soap` and `jquery.xml2json` dependencies and exports, simply accept the defaults.
+You can also remove them later if you wish but you will need to adjust some of the default code for the app to start.

 ## Preparing the project

 To keep the template small, dependencies are not included.
 Install them using